Convex-Dev/payment-pointers/README.md

 contracts described in the previous section.
 It will act as a link between the browser and the Convex network.
 It will be available for anyone to run and we will use grant money to provide it as a service on the test network.

-REST API proposed by this modified peer will evolve alongside the development of smart contracts and the web-based UI.
+The REST API proposed by this modified peer will evolve alongside the development of smart contracts and the web-based UI.

 The [convex.world repository](https://github.com/Convex-Dev/convex-web) acts as a concrete example of how such an application is built.

-Core utilities for running and/or embedding a peer figures in the [core Convex repository](https://github.com/Convex-Dev/convex) with a Clojure wrapper accessible in [this repository](https://github.com/Convex-Dev/convex.cljc/tree/main/project/net).
+Core utilities for running and/or embedding a peer are included in the [core Convex repository](https://github.com/Convex-Dev/convex) with a Clojure wrapper accessible in [this repository](https://github.com/Convex-Dev/convex.cljc/tree/main/project/net).